kaist-cp/cs431/homework/doc/list_set.md

           which makes `SeqLock` somewhat pointless.
           The tests assume that `ReadGuard::restart()` is not used.
-    * Since each node can be read and modified to concurrently, you should use atomic operations to avoid data race.
+    * Since each node can be read and modified to concurrently, you should use atomic operations to avoid data races.
       Specifically, you will use `crossbeam_epoch`'s `Atomic<T>` type (instead of `std::sync::AtomicPtr<T>`, due to the next issue).
       For `Ordering`, use `SeqCst` everywhere.